 - 100% worry monthly, 86% weekly, 51% daily

 Why we need to share honest stories about money

-- Avoid same mistakes
+- Avoid the same mistakes

 - Inspire to move forward (seems doable)

-The features of the Honeyfi app
+The Honeyfi app features you need

-- Helps start, keep conversation going
+- Helps start, keep the conversation going

 - Integrate finances but control what’s shared